diegomezg/final-devops-project/documentation/infrastructure/Deployment Usage Guide (Infrastructure).md

     backendAzureRmKey: 'terraform.tfstate'
 ```

-Then through the pipeline we defined some environment variables needed for establish connection with Azure resources:
+Then through the pipeline we defined some environment variables needed for establish connection with Azure resources and verify credentials:

 ```bash
 task: CmdLine@2